adangelov/codex/README.md

    ```

    It reads the SMTP configuration from `.env` and listens on port `3000`.
+   - Use `SMTP_PORT=587` and `SMTP_SECURE=false` if your provider expects STARTTLS
+     instead of implicit TLS.
+   - Override `CONTACT_SENDER` when your SMTP user differs from the `From` header
+     that should appear in outgoing emails.
 3. In a separate terminal run the Vite dev server (`npm run dev`).
 The frontend will send
    requests to `VITE_CONTACT_ENDPOINT` (defaults to `http://localhost:3000/api/contact`).